ashcrow/image-helpgen/README.md

 ```
 Usage: ./image-helpgen <command> [args]
 Commands:
-  guide: Asks for input and builds markdown and man output
   dockerfile: Parses a Dockerfile and generates a markdown template
   man: Generate man page off of a previously filled out markdown template
 ```